Webb telescope deployments complete as side mirrors rotate into place

 And it did.

-"I'm emotional about it," Zurbuchen said.
+"I'm emotional about it," said NASA science chief Thomas Zurbuchen.
 "What an amazing milestone.
 One hundred seventy-eight out of 178 of these actuators that had to fire the right way, I'm just so amazed and in awe of this team."

+Next up for Webb, now that its structural deployments are complete: precisely aligning the 18 segments of its primary mirror to achieve razor-sharp focus.
+At the same time, its science instruments must be checked out and calibrated, all the while waiting for the telescope to cool down to near absolute zero.

 Since its December 25 launch, Webb successfully unfolded its critical solar array, the high-gain antenna it will use to beam data back to Earth, a stabilizing "momentum flap" to counteract the effects of the solar wind and radiators to dissipate excess heat.